 You take a seat at your local restaurant and pull out your laptop from your laptop bag.
 The uniqueness of the restaurant stuns you a little.
 You have been here several times, but this time looks different.
-You come here because they serve your favorite food and because the restaurant has a strong Wi-Fi that allows you to do anything and everything, from downloading music, movies, browsing through social media platforms, among others.
+You come here because they serve your favorite food and because the restaurant has strong Wi-Fi that allows you to do anything and everything, from downloading music, movies, and browsing through social media platforms, among others.

 Next to you is a teenager with a backpack.
 You have little concern because he is “just a customer like you” who also comes here for the Wi-Fi.
 However, you do not know that he is an enemy to the Wi-Fi and the internet community at large.
 In his backpack, he carries a black box (Wi-Fi Pineapple) with several antennas sticking up.
 He is about to hack your Wi-Fi connection!